oracle/bpftune/CONTRIBUTING.md

 Tests are mandatory for tuners; in the test directory you can see lots of examples.
 The test framework uses network namespaces to support iperf3 runs within the same system.
 Tests should validate tuning behaviour works, and ideally improves performance.
+In addition, ensure to test both legacy (where legacy mode is forced via "-L") and non-legacy modes.